BioImages: The Virtual Field-Guide (UK)

 The smears will remain tacky for two to three weeks, depending on temperature, but they will last a whole summer if the box of slides is stored in a re-sealable polythene bag in the fridge.

-Collection of pollen is as simple as touching a ripe catkin (one that it shedding pollen) against the smear.
+Collection of pollen is as simple as touching the anthers a few times against the smear.
+For many flowers this can be done in the field, although it may be necessary to remove a few petals.
+A pair of fine forceps is useful for this and for very small flowers which can be plucked and touched against the smear.
 Don’t worry about getting too much pollen; unless the smear is very thick, only a monolayer will stick.

 Examining the pollen: